rebelsky/csc207/outlines/summaries/inheritance.md

-We consider the third key concept in object-oriented programming: Inheritance.
+We consider inheritance, the third key concept in object-oriented programming (after encapsulation and polymorphism).